abshinn/mind-the-gap/README.md

 - [x] Compute cosine similarity of NCES school districts using revenue features

 #### Mittwoch
-- [ ] Answer questions:
+- [x] Answer questions:
   * Of the most successful DonorsChoose schools/districts, do any have missing NCES information?
+No.
   * Are the most successful DonorsChoose districts similar?
+Seems like it.
-- [ ] Final Analysis/Recommendation Steps
+- [ ] Final Analysis/Recommendation Steps:
   * Choose most successful (active) schools/districts by project activity
   * Compile list of similar districts to active districts
   * Find similar schools within candidate districts who are not yet active on DonorsChoose
   * In what ways are the suggested schools most similar?
 (Quantitatively)
   * Which features are most important for school success and project activity?

+- [ ] Provide information about data sources in module docstring

 </br>